r-darwish/alma/README.md

 * A list of packages to install: `packages = ["mypackage"]`
 * A post-installation script: `script = """ ... """`
 * Environment variables required by the preset (e.g. used in the script): `enironment_variables = ["USERNAME"]`
+* A list of shared directories `shared_directories = ["subdirectory"]` - where subdirectory would be available at `/shared_dirs/subdirectory/` for use in the script of the preset.

 See the presets directory for examples.